 This is primarily beneficial for the treatment of androgenetic alopecia.
-Similar to a DHT blocker, the nettle causes reduced DHT concentration resulting in human dermal papilla cells undergo increased proliferation.
+Similar to a DHT blocker, the nettle causes reduced DHT concentration resulting in an increased proliferations of human dermal papilla cells.

-How to use stinging nettle for hair regrowth?
+How do you use stinging nettle for hair growth?

-There are various modes of application of stinging nettle.
+There are various modes of application of stinging nettles for hair loss.
 The best part?
-It's probably is grown in your local park or forest.
+It's easily accessible and you can probably find it being grown in your local park or forest.